Last Updated: May 2018

 We may ask you questions to better serve your special needs and interests.
 For example, we may ask whether you work at home, whether any members of your household have special needs or whether teenagers reside in your household in order to determine whether you may be interested in certain services.
 For training or quality assurance, we may also monitor or record our calls with you.

-As part of network operations and when you visit a TDS Web site, we automatically collect certain information such as your domain type, your IP address, and click stream information to gauge the effectiveness of our Web sites, improve our online operations, enhance your online experience with customized content, and focus our marketing efforts to better meet the needs of our customers.
-We also may collect Confidential Personal Information if you order a product or service through one of our Web sites the same as we would if you called us on the phone to place an order.
+As part of network operations and when you visit a TDS Web site, we automatically collect certain information such as your domain type, your IP address, and click stream information as well as record your interaction with a TDS Web site (e.g., movement of cursor) to gauge the effectiveness of our Web sites, improve our online operations, enhance your online experience with customized content, and focus our marketing efforts to better meet the needs of our customers.

 TDS also collects and retains information that identifies the devices connected to the Internet through TDS’ Internet service, such as the IP address(es) assigned to the connection and the MAC addresses in use.
 We may collect connection performance information, amount of bandwidth used, and times and dates of connection to help us manage our network and the services we provide, and to improve the services we offer.